• A Comforting Card Tutorial for Difficult Times

 5. Erase

-Once your gold watercolor has dried, use a good eraser to get rid of the white pencil lines.
-Just like that, your card is finished!
+Once the gold watercolor has dried, gently erase the white pencil lines.
+And just like that, your card is complete—a small but meaningful token of care and support.

 A Comforting Card Tutorial for Tough Times

 I want to encourage you to adapt this project to suit your situation!
 If you have a friend or family member who could benefit from receiving a comforting card like this one, by all means, make it.
 But, remember that you can also use this concept to create a sketchbook page, a birthday card, or mail art.
-The part line/part flourish wreath is fabulous, and it will add pizazz to just about any project!
+The part line/part flourish wreath is fabulous, and will enhance just about any project.

-Thanks very much for reading, and have a wonderful + creative weekend!
+Thanks very much for reading, and have a wonderfully creative long weekend.

 Warmly,